systemacticco-rgb/lps-reference-implementation/SPEC.md

 operational survival constraint, not an embedding-layer fallback trigger.
 Capacity threshold: [DEFINED — June 2026]

-[PENDING CROSS-CHECK] Five-segment reference measurement after full compression pipeline:
-Raw JSON with certificate:              2026 bytes After certificate removal:              1219 bytes After shortcode compression:             843 bytes After CBOR encoding:                     737 bytes Former assumed ceiling:                  256 bytes

-[PENDING CROSS-CHECK] The c2pa-text selector operation can produce longer invisible payloads for larger LPS manifests.
+The c2pa-text selector operation can produce longer invisible payloads for larger LPS manifests.
 Production limits depend on external editor latency, platform reclassification, token overhead, and transport preservation; the reference implementation does not establish a